From the desk of Harsh Strongman

 Why you should learn to spot rationalizations

-The reason why you want to spot rationalizations is that every time you chicken out of a scary action, or be weak and do something you shouldn’t, or just lie to yourself to feel better about things – you lost an opportunity to improve yourself.
+The reason why you want to spot rationalizations is that every time you chicken out of a scary action, or be weak and do something you shouldn’t, or just lie to yourself to feel better about things – you lose an opportunity to improve yourself.

 Preserving your false sense of ego is far less important than building a real foundation of successes and experience.